To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Fabius, who went to Mocow to discuss a UN resolution that would frame the US-Russian accord, said the agreement was an "important step forward but not the end of the story".

 "There is a series of precise mechanisms that have to be placed into a UN decision.
-We spoke about this and it should be dealt with in the coming days.
-I insisted, like Sergei Lavrov, on the necessity to go quickly," he said.

 But Lavrov cautioned that while the Security Council was to adopt a resolution supporting the chemical weapons deal, a separate resolution would be needed to authorise use of force in response to any new attack and after guilt was proven.